 If you’re writing a blog post for SEO or even otherwise, use an SEO Optimizer tool, like the one from Writesonic, to get a specific word count estimate.

-Here we’ve run the article “Best AI Tools” through the SEO Checker and Optimizer.
+For example, we ran the article “Best AI Tools” through the SEO Checker and Optimizer.
 Notice how it gives a pretty decent word count range that’s optimal for this topic.

 3. Check the domain authority of top ranking posts

-A higher word count allows you to add more content into your blog, indicating to search engines that it’s a valuable blog post.
-However, this again doesn’t mean you fill the blog with fluff.
-The content should always be meaningful, relevant, and add more value.
+However, this, again doesn’t mean you fill the blog with fluff.
+The content should always be meaningful, relevant, and valuable.

 We’ll discuss how to increase the word count of an article for SEO in the later sections.